 Winter has arrived right on schedule.
-The weather is cold and dreary, days are shorter and the kids are bored.
+The weather is cold and dreary, days are shorter, and the kids have no energy.
 They end up on the couch watching television or in front of the computer screen, rather than outside where they would rather be.
 Even when the weather is cold and damp, there are plenty of interesting activities in the Grand Duchy of Luxembourg to keep the whole family entertained.

 Museum of Natural History

 For inquisitive little minds, why not explore our roots in the modern Natur Musée (Museum of Natural History)?
 The discovery tour display begins with the question “Who am I?” and continues to investigate the local countryside and our world.
 Even the mystery of the Big Bang theory unravels.
 The temporary exhibition Affaire de goûts invites big and small to learn more about 400 flavours and to experience 40 different taste sensations.

 Tue–Sun, 10am–6 pm, T: 46 22 33-1, www.mnhn.lu.

 Another experience involving taste and healthy food is the brand new Vitarium in Roost/Bissen by Mersch from the local dairy producer Luxlait.
 Using more than 40 interactive stations children can, for instance, enter a race against a cow or look deeply into the human body.
 The experience begins in a 3D cinema at the centre of the Vitarium.
 Then visitors set off on a 90-minute tour of milk production via the visitor’s gallery.

 Mon–Sun, 9am–7pm, T: 250 280 222, www.vitarium.lu.